+EUCHARISTIC PRAYER A Presider The Lord be with you.

+All And also with you.

+Presider Lift up your hearts.

-EUCHARISTIC PRAYER II PresiderThe Lord be with you.AllAnd with thy spirit.PresiderLift up your hearts.AllWe lift them up unto to the Lord.PresiderLet us give thanks unto our Lord God.AllIt is meet and right so to do.
-The Presider continues It is very meet, right, and our bounden duty, that we should at all times, and in all places, give thanks unto thee, O Lord, holy, almighty, everlasting God, because in the mystery of the Word made flesh, thou hast caused a new light to shine in our hearts, to give the knowledge of thy glory in the face of thy Son Jesus Christ our Lord.
-Therefore with Angels and Archangels, and with all the company of heaven, we laud and magnify thy glorious Name; evermore praising thee, and singing:
+All We lift them to the Lord.

+Presider Let us give thanks to the Lord our God.
+All It is right to give God thanks and praise.
+It is right, and a good and joyful thing, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth, because in the mystery of the Word made flesh, you have caused a new light to shine in our hearts, to give the knowledge of your glory in the face of your Son Jesus Christ our Lord.
+Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: SANCTUS sung by all Robert Powell